Continuous-variable quantum communication: Continuous-variable quantum key distribution

 Besides the coherent states for the CV-QKD protocol, auxiliary signals have been generated that are time or frequency multiplexed.
-Those usually aid DSP procedures in the receiver, for instance, for phase recovery and clock synchronization~\cite{Chin2022}.
+Those signals usually aid digital signal processing (DSP) procedures in the receiver, for instance, for phase recovery and clock synchronization~\cite{Chin2022}.
 Typical signals are pilot tones and signals of higher power than the quantum states using, for instance, QPSK modulation formats.